-- 7. Paragraph 5 applies to all the Respondent's assets whether or not they are in its, her or his own name, whether they are solely or jointly owned [and whether the Respondent is interested in them legally, beneficially or otherwise]1.
-For the purpose of this order the Respondent's assets include any asset which it, she or he has the power, directly or indirectly, to dispose of or deal with as if it were its, her or his own.
-The Respondent is to be regarded as having such power if a third party holds or controls the asset in accordance with its, her or his direct or indirect instructions. - 8.
-This prohibition includes the following assets in particular- - 1. the property known as [title/address] or the net sale money after payment of any mortgages if it has been sold; - 2. the property and assets of the Respondent's business2 [known as [name]] [carried on at [address]] or the sale money if any of them have been sold; and - 3. any money in the account numbered [account number] at [title/address]. - 4. any interest under any trust or similar entity including any interest which can arise by virtue of the exercise of any power of appointment, discretion or otherwise howsoever.
+- 8. This prohibition includes the following assets in particular- - 1. the property known as [title/address] or the net sale money after payment of any mortgages if it has been sold; - 2. the property and assets of the Respondent's business1 [known as [name]] [carried on at [address]] or the sale money if any of them have been sold; and - 3. any money in the account numbered [account number] at [title/address]. - 4. any interest under any trust or similar entity including any interest which can arise by virtue of the exercise of any power of appointment, discretion or otherwise howsoever.